SamTalpey/a3-persistence/README.md

   - Morgan
   - LowDB
   - Compression

+- I have added some sample jobs and users to demonstrate functionalities.
+Try logging into admin/admin or Sam/password and see what jobs are indicated

 ## Technical Achievements
 - **Dynamic Memory/DB**: Implemented real-time syncing of lowdb and server memory allowing dynamic updates